-- CWASA is also thinking of implementing the progressive tariff rate. - After Completion of Karnaphuli Water Supply Project; the water supply will be improved.
+CWASA is also thinking of implementing the progressive tariff rate.

+After Completion of Karnaphuli Water Supply Project; the water supply will be improved.
 After that a realistic tariff system will be introduced on the basis of operating and maintenance cost , Repayment of loans and Interest and Profit of the organization.

-- Sharper At present CWASA has one and only surface WTP at Mohara, Capacity 90 MLD.
-For surface water salinity intrusion occurs on the time of draught at Halda Intake point of Mohara water Treatment Plant. - Solution Surface Water Treatment Plant, CWASA has 95 Deep tube weels to meet up the demand of water.
-High iron and chloride content present at ground water of Chittagong City - Solution Ground water is mixed with the surface water during salinity intrusion problem to reduce the chloride level of supplied water. - The underground water which is highly contaminated is transferred to Kalurghat Iron Removal Plant to remove Iron.
+- S At present CWASA has one and only surface WTP at Mohara, Capacity 90 MLD.
+For surface water salinity intrusion occurs on the time of draught at Halda Intake point of Mohara water Treatment Plant. - S Apart from Surface Water Treatment Plant, CWASA has 95 Deep tube weels to meet up the demand of water.
+High iron and chloride content present at ground water of Chittagong City - Ground water is mixed with the surface water during salinity intrusion problem to reduce the chloride level of supplied water.
+The underground water which is highly contaminated is transferred to Kalurghat Iron Removal Plant to remove Iron .

-- To supply safety drinking water, CWASA has a laboratory and appointed qualified man-powers.
-Before supply of drinking water, it tested its own laboratory. - To supply safe drinking water, CWASA removed Iron from ground water in its Iron removal Plant. - © CWASA has taken a big project "Karnaphuly Water Supply Project- Phase-2" funded by JICA.
+- Solution To supply safety drinking water, CWASA has a laboratory and appointed qualified man-powers.
+Before supply of drinking water, it tested its own laboratory. - Solution Strategy Strategy - Supply Project- Phase-2" funded by JICA.
 Under this project, all of the deteriorated and old pipes will be changed. - S CWASA developed Citizen Charter.